- Developers

 Read about it in our POW-vs-PoS comparison.

-Note: Many observers talk about the Ethereum DAO hack in 2016.
+Note: Many observers talked about the Ethereum DAO hack in 2016.
 They wonder whether Ethereum is secure enough.
 Hackers did exploit the vulnerabilities of a smart contract run on the Ethereum network.
 However, they didn’t exploit any vulnerability in the actual Ethereum network.

 The impact of decentralization and security on the scalability of Ethereum